 The development of new therapies and improving our understanding of visual system function ultimately relies on transferring work done in vitro to animal models.
 The goal of the Animal Model and Eye Organ Culture Core is to provide users with assistance in using animal models.
 To facilitate the proposed research and to establish relevance to humans it is essential to have a resource that specializes in nonhuman primates.
 Preliminary to nonhuman primate studies, many similar research studies may be carried out in cats, rats or mice.

 Within the Animal Model and Eye Organ Culture Core, expertise and services are provided to allow core users to assess the effects of agents, manipulations, and vectors/constructs on ocular function in rodents, cats and primates and on aqueous outflow in organ-cultured anterior segments.
 Models of experimental glaucoma, as well as inner and outer retinal lesions, can be produced.
 Central and retinal function as well as anterior segment physiology can be monitored.
 Photography and imaging of ocular structures are accomplished with scanning laser polarimetry, confocal scanning laser ophthalmoscopy, fundus photography, and angiography.
 Gene delivery and detection of co-transduced reporter genes (GFP, RFP) is available.

-- Provide monkey, cat, rat and mouse handling, anesthesia, procedure assistance and post- procedure monitoring following introduction of vectors into the eye
+- Provide animal handling, anesthesia, procedure assistance and post- procedure monitoring following introduction of vectors into the eye

-- Produce experimental glaucoma in monkeys or rats by laser trabecular destruction and monitor its progression
+- Produce experimental glaucoma in animals by laser trabecular destruction and monitor its progression

 - Assess the effects of transduced gene products on aqueous humor dynamics in monkeys in vivo or in organ-cultured pig and/or monkey anterior segments